xamarinhq/app-geocontacts/README.md

 ### [Azure Functions](https://azure.microsoft.com/en-us/services/functions/)
 We use serverless architecture for several features of the application including:

-* Image Resizing and circle cropping when a CDA uploads a new photo to blob storage
 * Updating geolocation data.
 The CDA will update their location with an Azure Function that will detect their city/state/country and get an annonymous Latitude and Longitude for that location.
 This ensure privacy so exact location is not stored.

 ### [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/)